Codemon72/Spickzettel/Git and GitHub.md

 rebase branch
 - to keep all commits from my branch, but get all the updates from the master branch.
 Like taking a branch from a lower part of the tree and and graft it back on the tree 2m higher

+merge conflicting branches
+if it can't be done on GitHub use the terminal:
+- first: check for updated master
+- go into feature branch
+`git merge master` - merge the branch “master” into the branch you are currently on it will then show you the conflicting files (you can just click on one of the files to get there).
+In larger files search for "<<<<" or "====" to find the conflicts
+- solve all conflicts in one file
+- in terminal add this one file: `git add example.md`
+- `git status` to see all remaining, conflicted files
+- repeat for all conflicting files
+- if there is a deleted, conflicting file you wish to keep deleted: `git rm example.png`
+- when all conflicts are solved run `git commit`
+- `git push` normally
+- `git merge --abort` to abort the merge

 git rebase master:
 - first make sure to update your local master